USB Flash Drive Recovery

 Tier 1: USB Plug Repair

-It takes a highly skilled engineer some time with our soldering equipment to repair the flash drive.
-After the drive has been repaired, recovering data from it is usually a simple matter.
-There may be some file corruption if the USB flash drive was damaged in the middle of a write operation.
+It takes a highly skilled engineer some time with our soldering equipment to repair flash drive damage like this so that we can start file recovery.
+After we repair a flash drive, recovering lost data from it is usually a simple matter.
+There may be some data loss or corruption to files we recover from flash drive damage, particularly if the USB flash drive was damaged in the middle of a write operation.

 Tier 2: Raw NAND Chip Read